-- Subsequent to the 1995 dredging of the Algoma boat slip and the removal of 11,500 m3 of sediment, Algoma Steel completed a sediment assessment that recommended the removal of sediment in the north end of the slip. - In 2006, Essar dredged the slip and removed an additional 2,630 m of sediment solely for maintenance purposes.
-The material was disposed at the licensed facility on the Essar property.
+- Subsequent to the 1995 dredging of the Algoma boat slip and the removal of 11,500 m3 of sediment, Algoma Steel completed a sediment assessment that recommended the removal of sediment in the north end of the slip. - In 2006, Essar dredged the slip and removed an additional 2,630 m3 of sediment solely

 • Essar Steel Algoma, with financial support from EC (\$15,000), hired a professional consultant to survey the slip and provide current detailed information about contaminant concentrations.
-The work started in October 2014, and will be completed in early 2015.
+The work started in October 2014, and was completed in early 2015.
+Results show elevated levels of PAHs, and confirms the presence of an ongoing source of contaminants to the slip.